 - Students who attend a high school that does not provide grades

 These non-traditional students will still be required to submit a SAT, ACT, GED or TASC test score sent directly from the testing center to be considered for admission.
-Now this doesn’t mean they don’t like these types of students, it’s just that with no “official” grades they have no way to rank them.
+This doesn’t mean the college doesn’t like these types of students – it’s just that with no “official” grades they have no way to rank them.
 The only way around this is to first attend a community college and then apply to Ball State as a transfer student.

 Kassi Morgan wrote on Ball State’s Facebook page, “I was homeschooled after my freshman year of high school and didn’t take the ACT or SAT.
 I am a Ball State student and am on track to graduate Spring 2019.
 When I graduated high school I earned nothing lower than As and Bs.
 However, I wasn’t admitted into Ball State right away and had to attend a community college for about two years before Ball State would take me.”

 So unfortunately, Ball State’s new admission policy will do little to help homeschool students whose talents are not well-measured by filling in bubbles on a standardized test.